Improving Your Website User ExperiencePosted by Ryan Jones on Jan 24, 2019. Reading time: 9 mins

 Poor compatibility with mobiles

-Some of our clients are now getting 80% of their traffic from users on mobile phones, so if your website isn’t responsive on a mobile phone, it’s time to fix it!
+Some of our clients are now getting 80% of their traffic from users on mobile phones, so if your website isn’t responsive for a mobile phone, it’s time to fix it!

 Even if your website is responsive, or you have a dedicated mobile site, make sure your design elements work properly on the smaller screen.
 One thing we test when we do website reviews and usability testing is are the important elements of the website all visible on mobile, and in the order we need them?
 Are the calls to action visible high up on the page?